csc301-2023-fall/project-12-unicef-m/deliverables/D1/planning.md

 #### Q7: What are the roles & responsibilities on the team?

 Rudy: Backend, dedicated partner liaison.
-I have done some back end node.js and would like to learn more about using Flask.
+I have done some back end Node.js and would like to learn more about using Flask.

 Rohan: Front end + some backend.
-Aside from the prerequisite courses, I have not had exposure to devlopement so I would like to work on some aspects of each use case if possible, for an optimal leanring experience.
+Aside from the prerequisite courses, I have not had exposure to developement so I would like to work on some aspects of each use case if possible, for an optimal learning experience.

 Jessica: Front end + some Backend.